Welcome to the Dolomites, a UNESCO World Heritage Site

 Enter a natural paradise, where everything you see can be discovered by walking, hiking, climbing or biking.
 A world of endless outdoor possibilities, surrounded by what have been called the world's most beautiful mountains.
 The pale mountains, as the Dolomites are called in the local legends, strike with their exceptional beauty: sharp peaks of pale rock resembling towers, castles and cathedrals, raise up to the sky from the gentle meadows and hilly woods of Val Badia valley.
 At dusk, their pale grey visage turns to bright shades of orange, red and pink, a one-of-a-kind natural display called "enrosadira" (alpenglow) in the local Ladin language.

 Explore the Dolomites by following the High Routes, a network of 10 long-distance alpine trails that cross them from north to south, from west to east.
-Two of them (Dolomites High Routes 1 and 2) pass through Alta Badia and one even passes right above the Camping Sass Dlacia campground.
+Two of them (Dolomites High Routes 1 and 2) pass through Val Badia and Alta Badia.
+But guess what?
+They both pass right next to our two facilities: The High Route 1 can be easily accessed from Camping Sass Dlacia, while the Ütia de Börz mountain inn is one of main entry points to the High Route 2.
 As an alternative, you can reach these unique peaks through one of the countless climbing trails ascending them.
 Or you can hop on your mountain bike and do the Sella Ronda, circling around the Sella group and visiting all the four Ladin valleys surrounding it, or simply make your own personal itinerary.

 In 2009, the Dolomites were declared a UNESCO World Heritage Site, meaning that they are officially recognized as a natural scenario worth of special recognition and conservation.
 The reason behind the listing lies in the exceptional beauty of the rock formations and their natural context, as well as in their unique geological and geomorphological significance.
 This meant that protection of this natural landscape is no longer just a local matter, but a concern and duty of mankind as a whole.